Wednesday, April 27, 2016

 The brightly painted red wagon was Jane’s birthday gift from Raymond, but she thought he liked it more than she did.

-“You have to remember the little people!”
-Jane said, scooping up the family of ants into the palm of her hand.
+“I must protect the ants!”
+Jane said.
+She scooped up the family of ants with a newspaper on the grass.
 “Did you know there are such things as fire ants and honey ants?” she said, studying the ants she was holding.
+“And I love the beetles, and ladybugs, and grasshoppers,” Jane said, scouring the driveway for more insects.

 “Your wagon is like the Car of Juggernaut,” Raymond said.
 “It crushes anything in its path!
 Like a steamroller!”